Top 10 Marketplaces for Travel Trailers under 5K

 7. Lazy Days RVs

 Lazy Days is an exceptional RV dealership with locations throughout the US.
-The brand has already established and created a name in the RV community.
+The brand has already established itself as a leader in the RV community.

 Along with RV sales, Lazy Day is also involved in sales marketing, advice, ownership, transfer, and more.

 They also have a huge inventory of used and new RVs.
-Their selection also consists of premium and high-end options at a fraction of the MSRP.
+Their selection also includes premium and high-end options at a fraction of the MSRP.

-Their selection of travel trailers under $5,000 might be pretty limited, but it’s still worth trying.
-And if you won’t purchase an RV from them, it’s still an amazing site to compare the prices of used RVs from a certified dealership for research purposes.
+Although their selection of travel trailers under $5,000 might be limited, it’s still worth trying.
+Even if you won’t purchase an RV from them, it’s still an amazing site for researching the prices of used RVs from a certified dealership.

 8. Craigslist

-I’ve used Craigslist for years for buying and selling stuff, from bikes, cars, trucks, and campers to electronics.
+I’ve used Craigslist for years to buy and sell stuff, from bikes to cars, trucks, and campers to electronics.

-While Craigslist isn’t as popular as it was a year back, it’s starting to shine as an alternative for RVers looking for RVs under 45,000.
+While Craigslist isn’t as popular as it was a year ago, it’s starting to shine as an alternative for RVers looking for RVs under 45,000.

 The prices on Craigslist are usually better, and the ability to link or connect with a personal profile seems to keep people a bit hones and far with their pricing and descriptions.

-If you need the best search results on Craigslist, I suggest you expand your CL search beyond your immediate area with something like searchtempest.com.
+If you want the best Craigslist search results, I suggest expanding your CL search beyond your immediate area with searchtempest.com.

-Of course, there’re iffy situations on Craigslist, much as with Facebook.
-You’re likely to come across scammers and goobers with unrealistic and too-good-to-be-true pricing.
-It’s wise you exercise due diligence.
+Of course, Craigslist can be iffy, much like Facebook.
+You’re likely to encounter scammers and goobers with unrealistic and too-good-to-be-true pricing.
+It’s wise to exercise due diligence.

 9. General RV

-General RV only has 14 dealerships in the US, but this doesn’t make them any lesser in terms of RV selection and customer service.
+General RV only has 14 dealerships in the US, but this doesn’t mean they are any lesser regarding RV selection and customer service.

 I bought a new travel trailer from General RV in 2016, and I’ve nothing but positive things to say about the dealership.

-First, their selection is decent, and while not the largest one, you’re sure to find something nice.
-They’ve a collection of more than 6,000 new and used RVs.
+First, their selection is decent.
+While not the largest one, you’re sure to find something nice.
+They have a collection of more than 6,000 new and used RVs.

-Their extra services, such as financing and delivery, are also awesome, while their intuitive website provides a nice way to compare prices and everything.
+Their extra services, such as financing and delivery, are also awesome, and their intuitive website provides a nice way to compare prices and everything else.

 10. eBay